karuppiah7890/blog/content/posts/kubernetes-jobs-and-cronjobs-do-you-need-them-why.md

 How are these Pods created?
 Job Controller manages and takes care of the Jobs.
 It looks at the Job objects and interacts with the Kubernetes API server and creates Pods and then Kubernetes maintains the Pods.
-So, if you don't use Jobs and instead create an application for automating Pod creation for your running your tasks, it will be basically doing what the Job controller does.
+So, if you don't use Jobs and instead create a custom application for automating Pod creation for running your tasks, it will be basically doing what the Job controller does.
-So, why not just use the Job controller? ;) Unless it doesn't satisfy your use case / needs.
+So, why not just use the Job resource and the Job controller? ;) Unless it doesn't satisfy your use case / needs.

 With Kubernetes Jobs you also get automatic retries.
 So, if a Pod fails with some non-zero exit status, a new Pod is again created to run the task.
 Let's